mbta/screens/docs/tech_specs/0004_store_screen_responses.md

 Considered alternatives:
 - Postgres with JSONB column
 - S3 in Parquet file format
-- Logging to Sentry using the json source_type
+- Logging to Splunk using the json source_type

 We stuck with the S3 solution rather than introduce a DB because:
 - It should cover our requirements